David Gest: Later years

 Gest finished in fourth place on the 2006 series of I'm a Celebrity...Get Me Out of Here!, a day before the show finished.
 Two days later, Gest appeared on the Royal Variety Show in London in front of Prince Charles, for which he received a standing ovation.
 Another two days later, a controversy arose on the cover of two major UK papers stating that more than 30,000 text votes were not counted in Gest's favour when the network ITV had a voting glitch.
 This would have changed the outcome of the show but Gest declined a recount.

 In January 2007, Gest appeared as a judge on ITV1's Soapstar Superstar, for one night replacing Michael Ball who was coaching the singers.
 Later that month it was announced that Gest had signed a one-year deal with ITV to appear in his own reality series entitled This Is David Gest, which began on April 22, 2007.
 He also took cameras for a rare glimpse of the Jackson family house in Encino, California, where he met Tito Jackson and his children as well as matriarch Katherine Jackson.
 He was one of the four judges on ITV1's entertainment series Grease Is the Word and also starred on Greased Lightnin'.
 In 2007, Gest also appeared in an episode of Gordon Ramsay's The F Word.

 Gest paid ITV to be released from his contract early and ITV replied that they had no idea what to do with him.
 Gest was quick to say that he wanted to be released: "My lawyers negotiated an early release so I could host The Friday Night Project on Channel 4", Gest told The Sun.

+Gest was a guest on Celebrity Fantasy Homes with Gaby Roslin.

+Plot to kill Elton John

+In 2017, the Associated Press carried a report claiming that Gest had attempted to have Elton John killed.
+Gest was reportedly infuriated by a reference John made to Gest's sexuality after Gest's marriage to Liza Minnelli.
+The alleged plot did not progress.

-Personal life and death
+Personal life

 Gest was born to a Jewish family in Los Angeles and grew up in Southern California.

 Gest and Liza Minnelli were married on March 16, 2002, and separated in July 2003.
 In October 2003, he sued her for $10 million, claiming that she had been violent and physically abusive during their marriage, behavior the affidavit blamed on Minnelli's persistent alcoholism.
 Minnelli denied the accusations, claiming Gest was simply after her money.
 The suit was dismissed in September 2006 for lack of triable issue of fact.

-Gest was a close friend of Michael Jackson, and after Jackson's death he produced and starred in a documentary film about Jackson's life called Michael Jackson: The Life of an Icon.
+Gest was a close friend of Michael Jackson, and after Jackson's death, he produced and starred in a documentary film about his life called Michael Jackson: The Life of an Icon.

-In 2009, Gest sold his mansion in Memphis, Tennessee, and auctioned his rock memorabilia to put in an offer on a five-bedroom Victorian townhouse in Cambridge, England.
-The owners, however, took the house off the market and Gest rented a three-bedroom house in St John's Wood, North London.
-The same year he was the guest on Celebrity Fantasy Homes with Gaby Roslin.